-Fire extinguishers are classified according to the types of fires they can be used on.
-For example, AB fire extinguishers can put out burning solids and liquids, but shouldn’t be used on Class C fires.
+Fire extinguishers are classified according to the types of fires they're used on.
+For example, AB fire extinguishers put out burning solids and liquids, but shouldn’t be used on Class C fires.
 ABC fire extinguishers can handle virtually any type of boat fire.
 Extinguishers also have UL rating numbers before the class letter that indicate the effectiveness of the extinguisher at putting out each type of fire.

 Marine fire extinguishers also have USCG classifications.
 Unlike the UL classification based on the extinguisher’s performance, the USCG classification is based on the amount of extinguishing agent contained in the extinguisher.

 B-I fire extinguishers contain 1.25 gallons of foam, or 4lbs of CO2, or 2lbs of dry chemicals, or 2.5lbs of halon.

 B-II fire extinguishers contain 2.5 gallons of foam, or 15lbs of CO2, or 10lbs of dry chemicals, or 10lbs of halon.

 The USCG requires boats up to 26-feet to carry one B-I fire extinguisher; boats up to 40-feet to carry two B-I fire extinguishers or one B-II fire extinguisher; and boats up to 65-feet to carry three B-I fire extinguishers, or one B-I and one B-II fire extinguisher.
 Choose an AB fire extinguisher if your boat has no electrical equipment, and an ABC fire extinguisher if it does.